sbellows1/salary-prediction/README.md

 logincreds.py is a way to store SQL credentials.
 Must be updated with your credentials and stored in the same folder as First Portfolio Project.ipynb and salary-prediction-pipeline-full.py.
 I have done this for convenience, if in a professional environment I would use a secure way of sending credentials such as hashicorp vault.

 requirements.txt - list of dependencies and versions.

+data folder contains the data used in the analysis.